r19m89s/TechResume/README.md

 Worked for a 5-year old Ruby-On-Rails-based real estate start-up which focused on building a standardized format for rental application processes and the resulting legal forms.

-Used AJAX, XML, and CSS to customize templates for legal forms to meet individual clients' needs.
+Used AJAX, XML, CSS, JQuery and Java to customize templates for legal forms and the standardized online application process  to meet individual clients' needs.
-Used AJAX, CSS, JQuery, and Java to customize our online application process for individual clients.

 ###X2Engine CRM
 ####04/06/12 – 07/3/12